-GLBA Compliance Audits, Laws & Risk Assessment Strategies
+GLBA Audits, Laws & Risk Assessment Strategies

 The Gramm Leach Bliley Act (GLBA) is a federal law that establishes privacy and safeguarding requirements for companies that store sensitive personal and financial information.
-The GLBA law applies to all entities that qualify as “financial institutions” under the statute.
+The GLBA audit law applies to all entities that qualify as “financial institutions” under the statute.
 While this might make it seem as though many – if not most – companies are exempt, as the U.S. Federal Trade Commission (FTC) explains, the GLBA “applies to all businesses, regardless of size, that are ‘significantly engaged’ in providing financial products or services.”

 As a result, “many businesses that may not normally describe themselves” as financial institutions are subject to the Gramm Leach Bliley Act.
 If your company is subject to the statute, it needs to make compliance a priority.
-GLBA non-compliance can lead to significant penalties—not only for the company itself but also for its officers and directors.
+GLBA audit non-compliance can lead to significant penalties—not only for the company itself but also for its officers and directors.

-Who Enforces GLBA Compliance Audit?
+Who Enforces GLBA Audit?

-What Companies are Subject to GLBA Compliance?
+What Companies are Subject to GLBA Audit?

 The Gramm Leach Bliley Act (GLBA) applies to all companies that are significantly engaged in “financial activities.”
 This includes everything from lending to check cashing, and from debt collection to real estate settlement services.
-As a result, some examples of the types of companies that are subject to GLBA compliance audit include:
+As a result, some examples of the types of companies that are subject to GLBA audit include:

 - ATM operators